jzry/vercel/ENV.md

 :exclamation:***Required if PROTOCOL is set to `https`***

-The path to a file containing an RSA key.
+The path to a file containing the private key of the SSL certificate.

 ### CERT_FILE

 :exclamation:***Required if PROTOCOL is set to `https`***

-The path to a file containing an SSL certificate.
+The path to a file containing the server certificate of the SSL certificate.

 ### TORCHSERVE

 To use TorchServe, set this to `torchserve`.
 TorchServe is not used by default.

+### ORIGIN

+The origin to use for CORS security.
+CORS will block requests that come from origins other than the one specified here.
+For example, this might be set to `https://stirup.co`.
+If this variable is ommitted, then CORS will allow requests from any origin (`*`).

-## File: `/frontend/.env`
+## :page_facing_up: File: `/frontend/.env`

 > [!IMPORTANT]
 > These variables should be up to date before performing a static build.
-> If any changes are made to this file after a build, you must rebuild the frontend to use the
+> If any changes are made to this file after a build, you must rebuild to use the
 > latest values.

 ### REACT_APP_API_URL